4paradigm/OpenMLDB/docs/en/integration/online_datasources/rocketmq_connector.md

 # RocketMQ

-## 1. Why choose RocketMQ OpenMLDB Connector
+## 1. Why Choose RocketMQ OpenMLDB Connector

-- To enable efficient and stable transmission channels between OpenMLDB and RocketMQ, the RocketMQ OpenMLDB Connector offers a range of outstanding features, including but not limited to:
+To enable efficient and stable transmission channels between OpenMLDB and RocketMQ, the RocketMQ OpenMLDB Connector offers a range of outstanding features, including but not limited to:
-  - **User-friendly setup**: No coding is required; a straightforward configuration allows for seamless flow of RocketMQ messages into OpenMLDB through the RocketMQ OpenMLDB Connector.
-This simplified data import process significantly enhances the effective utilization of enterprise data.
+  - **User-friendly setup**: No coding is required; a **straightforward configuration** allows for seamless flow of RocketMQ messages into OpenMLDB through the RocketMQ OpenMLDB Connector.
+This simplified data import process **significantly enhances** the effective utilization of enterprise data.
   - **Flexible deployment**: Depending on the specific business requirements, the RocketMQ OpenMLDB Connector can be deployed on a **single machine or as a cluster**, enabling enterprises to build real-time data pipelines.
   - **Robust reliability**: The cluster deployment method of the RocketMQ OpenMLDB Connector incorporates Failover capability, ensuring smooth task scheduling from problematic nodes to normal nodes and maintaining cluster load balancing.
-This enhances the focus and efficiency of enterprises in exploring the commercial value of their data.
+This enhances the **focus and efficiency** of enterprises in exploring the commercial value of their data.
   - **Low latency**: With a capacity to meet real-time data and feature development scenarios with just a **second-level delay**, the RocketMQ OpenMLDB Connector facilitates timely and efficient data processing.

 ## 2. RocketMQ OpenMLDB Connector